This post may contain links through various affiliate programs such as Amazon, which means I earn from qualifying purchases.

 Work on a savings account

-Savings is important.
+Second of the budgeting mistakes is not saving money.
+Your savings is important.
 You need to build up emergency savings FIRST.
 Figure out what your 6 to 12 months necessities are (Housing, Utilities, Gas, Food, Insurances, other monthly bills) from your monthly budget and make sure you have at LEAST that much put into savings.
 DO NOT TOUCH IT except for in an emergency.
 If anything happens and you lose your job, get injured on the job, etc you'll have PLENTY of money to help you until you find another job.
 Now, that doesn't mean that “eating out” is an emergency.
 It's not.
-Also, don't use your savings to pay off your credit cards.
+Also, NEVER use your savings to pay off your credit cards.

 I love Dave Ramsey!
 The Total Money Makeover has helped me succeed… when I actually follow his tips.
 Please follow the steps if you get the book and/or workbook.
 My problem is I start seeing success then I stop following the steps until I need to start all over from scratch again.
 The snowball savings program is a great way to pay down debt so you can build up your savings.
 It's not an overnight program at all, it's something that can take some people years to finish or even get to a comfortable spot that they don't have to pay down so aggressively.
 It all depends on how much debt you have and what your income is.

 I suggest not going onto a budget plan for any utility unless you already own your home.
 If you plan on moving within the next couple of years, a budget can hurt your savings.
 Quite often your budget is much lower than what is owed so the difference goes into a balance that you have to pay off either every year or before you get your utility transferred to your new residence.

 Instead of getting on a budget, talk to your utility companies and say “Look, I've noticed that my bill is higher than last year by $xxx and we've actually used less than 1/2 of the energy we did last year.
 Why?
 What can we do to get it lowered?”